 No bail for suspect in city's 1st murder in nearly a century

-Jayveon Cabellero, left, appears with his defense attorney, Maggie Vincent, right, in Vermont Superior Court, Monday, May 22, 2017, in Barre, Vt., during his arraignment on second-degree murder charges in the Jan.
+Jayveon Cabellero, left, wears chains on his wrists and ankles as he departs Vermont Superior Court, Monday, May 22, 2017, in Barre, Vt., following his arraignment on second-degree murder charges in the Jan.
 22, 2017 shooting death of Markus Austin, in Montpelier, Vt.
 Cabellero is being held without bail after pleading not guilty to the second-degree murder charge against him.

 Add your comments below